fbpx

 What is the minimum number of years of work experience required for admission to Cornell Johnson's MBA program?

 Cornell Johnson does not state a minimum requirement for years of work experience.
-However, it is important for candidates to be aware that they are being considered against other candidates with an average of five years of experience.
+However, it is important for candidates to be aware that they are being considered against other candidates with an average of 5.4 years of experience.

 What is the average number of years of work experience for admission to Cornell Johnson's MBA program? (or, What is the average age of a Cornell Johnson student?)